Mark Walczyk: Personal life

 Walczyk lives in Watertown with his wife, Jessica.
 He is a four-time participant in the Ironman Triathlon and an Eagle Scout.

-Military Service
+Military service

 Mark Walczyk serves as a Captain in the United States Army Reserve, assigned to the 484th Forward Engineer Support Team.
 In late January 2024, he was deployed to the Middle East, primarily stationed in Kuwait, for what became a 10-month tour of duty.
 During his deployment, which lasted approximately 290 days, Captain Walczyk oversaw critical construction projects in multiple countries as part of his engineering unit’s mission.

 Walczyk announced his deployment in December 2023, informing constituents that he would miss most of the 2024 legislative session while serving overseas.
-In a public letter, he asked for prayers for his family, staff, and country, stating, “It’s time to answer the creed of an American soldier.”
-His deployment was widely recognized, with Senate Minority Leader Rob Ortt praising him as “a fighter” and an example of “true American patriotism”.

-Walczyk returned safely to the United States in December 2024, just in time to spend the holidays with his wife and young children.
-Reflecting on the experience, he expressed gratitude for the Senate’s support, noting how difficult it had been to leave his community and family behind.
-He reaffirmed his lifelong commitment to the values of “God, family, country”, saying there was no hesitation when he received the call to deploy.

-Despite the deployment extending nearly three weeks beyond the original timeline, Walczyk reported that his team successfully accomplished all of its objectives.
-Looking ahead to the 2025 legislative session, he expressed renewed energy to serve his district and emphasized that his experience only strengthened his resolve to advocate for Upstate New Yorkers.